Main Menu

 Step 2: Map Value Metrics and Price Fences

-For each segment, determine the value metric that connects price to outcome, such as per-seat or per-transaction.
-Define price fences—structural boundaries, such as tiers or contract terms—that separate segments with different WTP.
-Effective fences prevent arbitrage and enable differentiated pricing.
+For each segment, identify the value metric that links price to outcome, such as per-seat, per-transaction, per-unit-of-consumption, or per-outcome.
+Then define price fences, which are structural boundaries like tiers, contract terms, regional pricing, or channel-specific rates that separate segments with different WTP.
+Effective fences prevent arbitrage and enable differentiated value capture.

 Step 3: Choose Measurement Approach